 How to Write an Effective Cover Letter?

 A cover letter is second most important document in the application package, especially if it is required by the employer.
-Most job seekers don’t think there is anything difficult in developing a cover letter and it is hard to argue with that.
-However, creative a cover letter that will help you get noticed by employers is a totally different thing.
+Most job seekers don’t think there is anything difficult in developing a cover letter and it is hard to argue with that statement.
+However, creating a cover letter that will actually help you get noticed by employers may be a bit more difficult.
 Because the competition is very really high these days hiring authorities often use cover letters to see whether it is worth reading a resume afterwards.
-So if you want to stand out it is better you take the cover letter writing serious.
-This article is for those who have no clue what to say in a cover letter and for those who do know something, but are not sure how to bring it together.
+So if you want to stand out against other candidates it is better you take the cover letter writing process serious.
+This article is both for those who have no clue what to say in a cover letter and for those who do know something, but are not sure how to bring it altogether to make it effective.

 What Do Employers Want to Hear?

-When a hiring manager takes your cover letter into the hands or opens it on a computer he/she wants one question answered: why do you want to work for this company?
-Employers are interested in why you decided to send the application to this specific company.
+When a hiring manager takes your cover letter into the hands or opens it on a computer he/she wants one question answered: why do you want to work for the company?
+Employers are interested in why you decided to send the application to their company specifically.
 In other words, they want to know why you want to work where they work.
-If you fail to answer this question in your cover letter you will significantly cut your chances on being hired to a minimum.
-This is what should turn your cover letter from generic into a specific one.
+If you fail to answer this simple (yet tough) question in your cover letter you will significantly cut your chances on being hired to a minimum.
+Being relevant to the needs of a particular company turns a cover letter from generic into a specific (and effective) one.
 Of course you need to research the company, its philosophy, clients, etc. in order to know what to say.
-But that’s how it is with getting a job – it requires time and efforts.
-This section is to be changed when you apply to a different company.
+But there is no way around – in order to have a powerful cover letter, you must invest your time and efforts.
+Obviously, the section in which you explain why you want to work for this specific company should be adjusted as you apply to a different companies.